how-to-create-business-directory-step-by-step-tutorial

 Comprehensive business profiles should include:

-• Business name, logo, and images
+• Business name, logo, and high-quality images

 • Complete contact information (phone, email, website)